stokvis4/Email-Newsletter---Final-Project/readme.md

 Goal: Pull user information, derive a reader's location based on readership and ultimately link it back upon itself connecting user behavior of the referrer with the referred.
 Breaking down the Query:
-* t = table that contains that groups user's readership and gets a count of what 'region' shows up most
+* t = table that contains that groups user's readership and gets a count of 'region' as 'region_count'
-* s = table that takes that subquery and assigns a row number as 'rn'
+* s = table that takes that subquery and assigns a row number as 'rn' for each email address by 'region_count'
 * subquery = table that takes s and joins it with a new user information table
 * output = table that combines information about an individual and links that individual to the person who referred them if there was a referrer